Geometry-aided Vision-based Localization of Future Mars Helicopters in Challenging Illumination Conditions: METHODOLOGY

 \subsection{Geometry-aided Local Feature Matching}

-\textbf{Preliminaries: LoFTR.} We first briefly introduce the image matching approach we use as basis for our geometry-aided observation to map registration.
-LoFTR follows a detector-free approach to produce semi-dense matches between two images $I^A$ and $I^B$.
+\textbf{Preliminaries.} LoFTR follows a detector-free approach to produce semi-dense matches between two images $I^A$ and $I^B$.
 Its strength lies on using transformers to process features from a CNN backbone at two scales $\tilde{F}^A \in \mathbb{R}^{\frac{H}{8} \times \frac{W}{8} \times d}$ and $\hat{F}^A \in \mathbb{R}^{\frac{H}{2} \times \frac{W}{2} \times d}$, where $H,W$ are height and width of $I^A$ and $d$ is the feature dimension.
-This allows the already semantically rich pixel-wise representations to capture global image context.
+This allows the semantically rich pixel-wise representations to capture global image context.
 The corresponding features are also extracted from $I^B$.
 The method then follows a coarse-to-fine approach, where initial dense matching is performed at the coarse level, followed by refinement of the matches around a small window using the higher resolution feature maps.
+For more details, see the original paper~\cite{loftr}.

-We find LoFTR to be a suitable method for adopting into our MbL pipeline for two reasons: 1) The usage of transformers allows for some robustness to images with large shadows due to their ability to draw information from other parts of the image, and 2) it incorporates linear attention layers~\cite{katharopoulos2020transformers} that renders the method more computationally efficient than other approaches (e.g., RoMa~\cite{roma}).
-For more details please see the original paper~\cite{loftr}. \\ \\ \textbf{Geo-LoFTR.} We aim to incorporate geometric context during feature matching between onboard observations and the reference map in order to increase robustness to challenging lighting scenarios where visual cues alone may lead to degeneracy.
-In the context of map-based localization on Mars, we take advantage of the 3D information from a digital elevation model and enrich the learned representation of the ortho-projected map.
+\textbf{Geo-LoFTR.} We aim to incorporate geometric context during feature matching between onboard observations and the reference map to increase robustness to challenging lighting scenarios where visual cues alone may lead to degeneracy.
+In the context of MbL on Mars, we take advantage of the 3D information from a DTM and enrich the learned representation of the ortho-projected map.

-To accomplish this, we extend the original LoFTR architecture to take as input a depth image $I^C$ of a map crop along with the corresponding gray-scale image $I^B$ of the crop from the ortho-rectified map and the gray-scale onboard image $I^A$.
+To accomplish this, we extend the original LoFTR architecture to take as input a depth image $I^C$ of a map crop along with the corresponding grayscale image $I^B$ of the crop from the ortho-rectified map and the grayscale onboard image $I^A$.
 Each input depth map crop is normalized using the highest depth value in the crop, to avoid overfitting on absolute depth values of local areas, but rather associate relative geometry with visual information.
-In order to extract the corresponding coarse $\tilde{F}^C$ and fine $\hat{F}^C$ features for $I^C$ we use the same ResNet-18~\cite{resnet-18} backbone from the original LoFTR architecture.
+In order to extract the corresponding coarse $\tilde{F}^C$ and fine $\hat{F}^C$ features for $I^C$ we use the same ResNet-18~\cite{resnet-18} backbone from LoFTR.